7th Grade Life Science

 You can also use Science Knowledge found from:

-1. Reading
+1. Reading textbook or science articles

 2. Talking to an expert

-3. Class discussions
+3. Class notes

 A Claim is what you understand or a conclusion that you reached from an investigation/investigations.